openquantumhardware/qick/quick_start/README.md

 * The board will take a minute or two to boot up.
 Five minutes is more than enough; if you can't connect to the RFSoC after this time something is wrong with your setup (check your cabling, check that your SD card is properly inserted, retry with a serial connection over USB as described below).

-## Connecting to your RFSoC over the network
+## Connect to your RFSoC over the network

 You will normally connect to the RFSoC over a network connection, most typical setups are one of the following:
 * Point-to-point: the RFSoC is directly connected to the PC through a single Ethernet cable.
 This is the simplest but usually not a long-term solution, because it consumes an Ethernet port on the PC.
 (The RFSoC4x2 also supports creating a point-to-point network connection over USB; refer to the 4x2 documentation.)